kangax/przilla/src/memory-bank/progress.md

 - **Timeline View:**
   - Conditionally rendered based on login status in `WodViewer`.
   - Removed non-functional "Progress Timeline" column from `WodTimeline` due to missing `results` data.
+- **Performance Level Display:** The "Level" column in `WodTable` now correctly displays calculated performance levels (Elite, Advanced, etc.) based on user scores and WOD benchmarks.
+Fixed issue where benchmarks were treated as strings instead of objects.

 ## What's Left to Build